-Barrier or Risk Strategic/ Reason why identified Risk Level (High, Mitigating Actions
+Barrier or Risk Strategic/ Operational Reason why identified (evidence) Risk Level (High, Medium or Low) Based Mitigating Actions on a score assessing the probability & impact

-Operational (evidence) Medium or Low) Based

-on a score assessing the

-probability & impact

-WJEC increase costs further as they have the monopoly. • ADEW currently establishing the increases in cost/volume over the past few years to see whether they are in line with the English system.
-Medium This can only be challenged at a national level as this would require a Welsh Government change of policy.
+WJEC increase costs further as they have the monopoly.
+ADEW currently establishing the increases in cost/volume over the past few years to see whether they are in line This can only be challenged at a national level as this would require a Welsh Government change of policy. with the English system.